So you want to write an article with MoT? That’s very exciting! What a great decision. We’re excited about creating articles with you too.

 - The content is less opinionated.
 Mostly stays away from the first person narrative perspective.

-Email an article outline or draft article to email@example.com by attaching a word processing document, a link to a collaborative online editing document with commenting features available (e.g. Word Online, Google Docs) or a link to a mind mapping tool (e.g.Coggle, Xmind, MindMeister) or similar.
+Email an article outline or draft article to firstname.lastname@example.org by attaching a link to a Google Doc with editing rights granted or a link to a mind mapping tool (e.g.Coggle, Xmind, MindMeister) or similar.

 You will be informed if your outline or article is suitable for The Dojo and you’ll be given constructive feedback on your idea and content.